Is .22 Magnum Sufficient For Concealed Carry?

-When a person asks if a 22 Magnum is good for concealed carry, what they're wondering is if there's a way to get efficacy or something like it with less recoil.
+When a person asks if a .22 Magnum is good for concealed carry, what they're wondering is if there's a way to get efficacy or something like it with less recoil.

 Well, this gets a little complicated.
 On the one hand, .22 LR has killed a heck of a lot of animals and a heck of a lot of people.
 It stands to reason, therefore, that .22 Magnum - or more accurately, .22 Winchester Magnum Rimfire - would too.

 But the issue is whether it can do so reliably.
 The short answer is it's more viable than it might seem.
-On the one hand, you don't see police or militaries running around with rimfire handguns or rifles...but it isn't to be sneered at.
+On the one hand, you don't see police or militaries running around with handguns or rifles...but it isn't to be sneered at.

-22 Magnum Ammo Ballistics
+.22 Magnum Ballistics

 On paper, .22 Magnum ballistics don't look impressive...but they aren't everything.
 With that said...